 - "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.

-As shown in the table below, the amount of the copayment or coinsurance depends on which cost sharing tier your drug is in.
+As shown in the table below, the amount of your copayment or coinsurance depends on your level of "Extra Help".
 Please note: